 Every year, colleges around the country unleash new communications grads onto the job market.
 They’re smart, great with technology, and eager to set out on stellar PR career paths.
 What skills should they have to meet the challenge?
 As always, Michelle Garrett has a finger on the pulse.
 For these new grads, once you’ve got your job, be sure to read our article on what PR newbies can expect on their first day on the job.
 To take it even a step further, get prepared by reading our comprehensive eBook on how PR teams set goals, both individually and for the team as a whole.

 As we head into graduation season, many newly minted PR professionals are hitting the job market and wondering about the best steps to take as they embark on PR career paths.
-The good news is that employment of public relations pros is projected to grow 10 percent from 2016 to 2026.
+The good news is that the employment of public relations pros is projected to grow 10 percent from 2016 to 2026.

 Growth also means change.
 It’s important to remember that public relations job descriptions today barely resemble those of previous years.
-How are the changes?
+How are there changes?
 What skills do today’s PR job seekers need to have to stand out from the pack and succeed?

 When we look at the job descriptions for PR pros, what do we see?

 “It’s not just the standard one-two punch of writing and media relations,” says Lou Hoffman, CEO, The Hoffman Agency.

 “While great writing is essential, today’s PR practitioners are expected to do a lot more than preparing releases and media relations,” said Martin Waxman, President, Martin Waxman Communications, and a social media and PR professor at Seneca College.
 “My students tell me employers want them to have design, photography, and video production skills.
 They need to be multimedia storytellers.”

 They should also know how to set up and manage digital platforms and build relationships on social media, Waxman adds.

 “And they require an understanding of strategy and how to link the results of their communications programs to business goals,” Waxman says.